 Tokyo Solamachi is the shopping centre adjacent to the Tokyo Skytree, there are a subway and railway station underneath for convenient access.
 The shopping centre is huge with over 300 stores.
 Pretty much anything you might be looking for can be found here but a couple of sections that stood out to me were:

 - On the ground floor as you come in from the Skytree there’s a large section that’s perfect for souvenir shopping.
 There were all the usual things you’d expect but many that I hadn’t seen elsewhere and at all price points.
 This is also where I saw the demonstration of traditional candy shaping and painting called amezaiku that we’d missed in Kawagoe earlier in the trip.

-- There’s a good Pokemon Centre here, I didn’t even know about this one but it might be a good incentive for younger family members to spend some time around the shops.
+- There’s a smaller but good Pokemon Centre here, I didn’t even know about this one but it might be a good incentive for younger family members to spend some time around the shops.

 - Food Marche on the 2nd Floor is where I spent most of my time looking at the fabulous supplies.
 This is a foodie paradise with a bit of everything, there’s fresh fish and produce but also specialty sweets, deli items and all manner of dry goods many of which make great gifts or pantry staples to take home.

 - There are so many dining options here it will make your head spin trying to decide.
 I think most levels we went past had some dining options but the main dining levels are 7 and 8, then 30 and 31.
 At the higher levels, you are around 150 meters up and some of the restaurants offer fantastic views out over Asukusa, Kinshicho and other nearby areas plus the Skytree itself.
 We ate at Kunimi on level 31 and would highly recommend it, the food and service were excellent plus we were lucky enough to have the most incredible view.